Interventional radiologists in Denver

 Using their expertise and specialized imaging equipment, some of our interventional services include:

-Uterine fibroid embolization (UFE) to treat uterine fibroids
+Uterine fibroid embolization (UFE)

-This is one interventional radiology procedure that requires patients to be kept overnight in the hospital for monitoring.
-However, UFE generally involves less hormone therapy—compared to what is needed after a hysterectomy—following treatment.
+UFE blocks the blood flow to the tumor, which causes the fibroids to shrink and die but leaves the rest of the uterus healthy.
+This is one interventional radiology procedure that requires you to be kept overnight in the hospital for monitoring.
+However, UFE generally involves less hormone therapy — compared to what is needed after a hysterectomy — following treatment.

-Pulmonary artery thrombolysis/thrombectomy for blood clots
+Pulmonary artery thrombolysis/thrombectomy

 A pulmonary artery thrombolysis/thrombectomy is a minimally invasive technique in which a catheter is inserted into the artery with the assistance of an ultrasound.
 Once in place, the interventional radiology team either dissolves the blood clot using medication or removes the blood clot, restoring blood flow.
+This technique is useful for treating certain types of strokes, allowing us to offer you advanced stroke treatment when you need it most.

-Thrombolysis for the management of DVT
+Thrombolysis for DVT management

-Endovascular aneurysm repairs (EVAR) for aneurysms
+Endovascular aneurysm repairs (EVAR)

 EVAR is an alternative to open surgery that treats aortic disease with fewer risks and complications.
 The procedure is most commonly used to treat an abdominal aortic aneurysm (AAA).